After all, blogging is over now, isn’t it? Very probably so.

-Very probably so.
-But that’s not my point for now.
-What I’m talking about is this: whether you’re nice, smart, wise, silly, a guy, a girl, a dude, a chick, a man, a woman, a lady, or a gentleman, writing is not a social act.
+Whether you’re nice, smart, wise, silly, a guy, a girl, a dude, a chick, a man, a woman, a lady, or a gentleman, writing is not a social act.
 It is an embarrassingly pathetic narcissistic monkey business.
 Especially if you earn your living on it.
-Really wise people, like Socrates for example, never wrote a line.
+Socrates, never wrote a line.
 Online publishers like me, you, and Scobleizer are the most narcissistic smoothies we can imagine, very much like people that hire detectives to watch themselves, or rappers (Rap is as dead as blogging, by the way).

 The claim that you write only for the sake of writing, or that traffic doesn’t matter, or that you do it because you’re such a good person, or that your writing will save the world is nothing but sorry-ass, self-betrayal techniques.
 Writing is as vain as it gets.
 And if you don’t publish your stuff, it doesn’t mean that you’re wise—it means that your writing isn’t good enough to fool yourself.